OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

 1. The Connector configuration page is displayed.
 Select **Save** to register the connector.

     ![Screenshot of connector configuration page](Images/Exercise2-05.png)
 1. From the Connector list, select **OfficeDev Talent Management**.
 Select **Configure**.
-THe configuration page will display the webhook URL for posting to the channel.
+The configuration page will display the webhook URL for posting to the channel.